 Like any adjustable dumbbell, this takes a bit of getting used to with the unique design deployed.
 But once you’re up to speed, chances are you’ll enjoy using these Power Block dumbbells.

 On the downside, there’s no way to expand with this system beyond 24 pounds.
 So with this set, you’re limited to 24 pounds and that’s it.
 If this falls within the range for you over the foreseeable future, it’s a great buy.
 And you can always increase your weight capacity with another model later.

-Power Block with a solid 4.2 out of a possible 5 stars on more than 613 customer reviews.
+Power Block with a solid score with more than 613 customer reviews.

 The Power Block adjustable dumbbell manual is also available here.

 Maybe you’ve heard of this brand before – maybe not.
 But it scores a really well with nearly 500 customer reviews reporting.
 So it merits further investigation.